The Tombs: Halls of Justice and House of Detention, 1838–1902

 The Tombs' formal title was The New York Halls of Justice and House of Detention, as it housed the city's courts, police, and detention facilities.
-It was a notable example of Egyptian Revival architecture, although opinion varied greatly concerning its actual merit.
+Although a notable example of Egyptian Revival architecture, opinion varied greatly concerning its actual merit.
 As Dickens wrote: "What is this dismal fronted pile of bastard Egyptian, like an enchanter's palace in a melodrama?"

 The prison was well known for its corruption and was the scene of numerous scandals and escapes during its early history.
 A fire destroyed part of the building on November 18, 1842, the same day that a notorious killer named John C. Colt was due to be hanged.
 Apparently it was an escape attempt on Colt's part that failed, and he fatally stabbed himself in his cell.
-Convicted murderer and New York City politician William J. Sharkey earned national notoriety for escaping from the prison disguised as a woman on November 22, 1872.
-He was never captured and his fate is unknown.
+Convicted murderer and New York City politician William J. Sharkey earned national notoriety for escaping disguised as a woman on November 22, 1872.
+He was never captured, and his fate is unknown.

 Rebecca Salome Foster, a prison relief worker and missionary, became known as "the Tombs Angel" for her efforts to help and advocate on behalf of the many poor people held in squalid conditions at the Tombs.
-A monument to her, built in 1902 and put in storage in 1940, was rededicated in 2019 in the New York State Supreme Court's lobby.
+A monument to Foster, built in 1902 and put in storage in 1940, was rededicated in 2019 in the New York State Supreme Court's lobby.